-Washington, D.C. – Senate Majority Leader Chuck Schumer (D-NY) today spoke on the Senate floor after yesterday’s Senate vote to ratify the Kigali Amendment to the Montreal Protocol, which will help create new American jobs, spur investments in U.S. businesses, and fight against climate change.
+Washington, D.C. – Senate Majority Leader Chuck Schumer (D-NY) today spoke on the Senate floor on the Kigali Amendment to the Montreal Protocol, which will help create new American jobs, spur investments in U.S. businesses, and fight against climate change.
 Below are Senator Schumer’s remarks:

-So once again, ratifying Kigali is a win-win-win: a for U.S. jobs, a win for U.S. investment, and a win for U.S. leadership to protect the planet.
-I thank my colleagues for their excellent work in pushing Kigali finally over the finish line.
+So once again, ratifying the Kigali Amendment is a win-win-win: a win for U.S. jobs, a win for U.S. investment, and most of all, a win our global campaign to defeat the climate crisis and preserve our planet for future generations.

 I want to thank my colleague from Delaware, who has been such a persistent advocate on this legislation.
 And there are so many others.
 The Senators from New Mexico and Hawaii and Delaware who have worked so hard on it as well.
 I thank them for their steadfastness.

 The globe, our globe, is rejoicing today because of this legislation.